 The equipment and clothing you bring will have a big impact on the quality of your experience.
 Please be sure to bring all the items listed.
 If you are unsure about anything, please don’t hesitate to call and ask us!

-There are two ski systems you can use: System 1: Alpine Touring skis are essentially downhill skis with a special touring binding which allows the heel to lift whilst going uphill or across the flats and then ‘locks down’ to become a regular downhill safety binding.
+Alpine Touring skis are essentially downhill skis with a special touring binding that allows the heel to lift whilst going uphill or across the flats and then ‘locks down’ to become a regular downhill safety binding.
 We recommend this system to anyone with a background in downhill skiing.
-System 2: Telemark skis.
-These should only be used for this program if you are at least an advanced-intermediate telemark skier with some backcountry experience.
-This system is more difficult and less forgiving than the other.

 Splitboards can be used in this program.

 Both types of gear can be rented in Canmore or Calgary prior to the course.

 You need to bring: